Colorado ranks last nationwide for kindergarten vaccination rates and is well below the 95 percent vaccination rate needed to achieve herd immunity.

 Low vaccination rates put vulnerable community members, such as infants too young to receive vaccinations, elderly members of our community, or those with compromised immune systems, at risk for vaccine-preventable diseases.
 Every $1 invested in immunization returns an estimated $16 in health-care savings and increased economic productivity.

-Although vaccines have been proven to be both safe and effective based on sound scientific evidence, several myths have been spread, keeping vaccines at the center of controversy.
+Although vaccines have been proven to be both safe and effective based on sound scientific evidence, several myths have been spread which keep vaccines at the center of controversy.
 Measles cases have reached a 25 year high, providing a stark reminder of the importance vaccinations provide in public health.
+In fact, the United State is on the brink of losing its “measles eliminated” status because of the resurgence of contagious diseases due to low vaccination rates in our country.

 The CDC estimates that vaccinations will prevent more than 21 million hospitalizations and 732,000 deaths among children born in the last 20 years.
-And yet, many parents across our state are choosing not to vaccinate their children.
+And yet, many parents across our state are choosing not to vaccinate their children, leaving them susceptible to easily-preventable and incredibly harmful diseases.

 “Misinformation about vaccines is as dangerous as a disease”, said UNICEF Executive Director Henrietta Fore.
 “It spreads fast and poses an imminent threat to public health”.